ThoughtWorksChina/jasmine-jsonpath/README.md

 });
 ```

-additionally, there is another more powerful(useful) matcher `toHasSchema`, consider you have a object(request will be sent to server or response from server):
+additionally, there is another more powerful(useful) matcher named `toHasSchema`, consider you have an object(request will be sent to server or response from server):

 ```js
 {